All Episodes

 My money's on Ricky Martin.

-Anyway, um we'll uh we'll find out about that.
+Anyway, we'll find out about that.

-No, he didn't charge them for the sperm.
+Now, he didn't charge them for the sperm.

-And uh now he's uh being ordered by the state of Kansas uh to pay child support because the lesbian couple have split, and uh the the one who's taking care of the baby uh needs child support, and the other one uh i has been left unable to work due to ill health.
+And now he's being ordered by the state of Kansas to pay child support because the lesbian couple have split.

 So they're looking for someone to stick with the cost of the kid.

-And this guy who made a one time free, he was just doing it as an act of neighborliness.
+And this guy who made a one-time free, he was just doing it as an act of neighborliness.

-But in Kansas it makes you broke.
+But in Kansas, it makes you broke.

 Millionaires.